rtrp/osu-transport/wiki/index.md

 * [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/)
   - Open source.

+## Derivations
+Hey there weary traveler, looking for some light reading?
+Inquire at the links below.
+* <a href="derivations/prkes/prkes.pdf" download>Pouint Reactor Kinetics Equations</a>

 ## Journal of Open Source Software
 The Journal of Open Source Software (JOSS) is an open-source journal for software developers to write a short paper about a piece of code they've written.
 JOSS is peer-reviewed, and can be used to increase awarness of code and provide a source for others to cite.